 - If you’re staying in the cities or by the beach, then you definitely need to dress comfortably for hot weather.
 But also consider something cute and nice for a fancy dinner.

 - Many Dominicans LOVE to dress up when going out to nice restaurants.
-Do not stroll up to an upscale restaurant in shorts and flip flops, it’s disrespectful to locals.
-(A lot of tourists try this).
+Do not stroll up to an upscale restaurant in shorts and flip-flops, it can be disrespectful.
+(A lot of tourists try this.
+Heck, I’m accidentally guilty of this, too.
+Don’t be like me).

 - Do not wear shorts outdoors during sunset or the mosquitoes will feast on your legs!